jgillich/blockforge/website/content/blog/2018/01-announcing-coinstack.md

 Our inital plan was to integrate existing open source miners, but for technical reasons we had to

-CoinStack is a modern miner featuring automatic hardware detection, support for many different coins and a optional graphical user interface.
+BlockForge is a modern miner featuring automatic hardware detection, support for many different coins and a optional graphical user interface.
 And it is of course open source!

 Our original plan was to provide a simpler interface